 A total of two (2) new findings of noncompliance were issued as a result of general supervision activities in FFY 2016.
-The IDEA Part C Office verified timely correction of noncompliance for one (1) program.
-One program has an ongoing finding that has not been verified as corrected.
+The IDEA Part C Office verified timely correction of noncompliance has an ongoing finding that has not been verified as corrected.
 This program's contract was terminated March 2018 and they are no longer providing early intervention services.